Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-big-o.md

 The above function takes a list and a couple of arguments, but the function does not take any longer to execute as the list grows larger.

-You might think that traversing a list, means that a function's time complexity is usually going to be O(n), but this is not always the case.
+We might think that traversing a list, means that a function's time complexity is usually going to be O(n), but this is not always the case.

 The following function takes a list of numbers and puts them into sorted order, from smallest to greatest.
 What do you think the time complexity is?